 January 07, 2015 - 1.
 The proposed rules were adopted in compliance with the procedural requirements of Minnesota Statutes, chapter 14 (2014), and Minnesota Rules, chapter 1400 (2013).

 2. According to Minn.
-Stat. § 148.191, subd.
-2(a), the Board has the statutory authority to adopt these proposed rules using the exempt rulemaking process.
+Stat. § 14.389, the Department has the statutory authority to adopt these proposed rules using the expedited rulemaking process.

 January 06, 2015 - 1.
 The Commissioner of Health (Commissioner) should further recommend that tag F282 be set aside as the evidence does not establish a deficient practice.

 2. The Commissioner should further recommend that tag F314 be set aside because the evidence does not establish a deficient practice and the outcome was unavoidable.

 January 05, 2015 - 1.
 The Complaint is DISMISSED.